aws/amazon-freertos/cmake/doc/porting_guide.md

 By default, CMake targets your host OS as the target system.
 To use CMake for cross-compiling instead, you need to provide a toolchain file that specifies the compiler you want to use.
 Some examples can be found in `<ROOT>/cmake/toolchains`.
-If you're using a different compiler than the one that we already defined, you need to write this toolchain file first.
+If you're using a different compiler than what we already provide, you need to write this toolchain file first.

 ### Configure CMake build for Amazon FreeRTOS